 What’s happening here is fundamentally the same as what’s happening in, say, Exodus 3:5 and Joshua 5:15, where God tells Moses and Joshua to take off their sandals, because the place where they are standing is holy ground.
 It is fundamentally the same as what’s happening in Exodus 19, when the Lord says to Moses,

 It is fundamentally the same thing that is happening in the threefold structure of the temple: the courtyard, the holy place, and the holy-holy place.
 And it is also fundamentally the same thing that is happening with Israel’s laws about ritual cleanness, and restoring it when a member of the covenant community becomes ritually impure or defiled.

 Certain space is sacred.
 It is set apart by and for the presence of God.
 The land of Israel was sacred, because it was God’s land—he dwelt there, in the temple in Jerusalem.
 It was his living-space, which he graciously shared with his people.
 So in order to live in the land, you yourself had to be set apart for God by observing the ritual purity laws.
 And the closer you got to God, the more sacred the ground was.
-The holy-holy place in the temple, the holy of holies, was so sacred that only one man could enter once per year on Yom Kippur, the Day of Atonement.
+The twice-holy place in the temple, the holy of holies, was so sacred that only one man could enter once per year on Yom Kippur, the Day of Atonement.

 Where cosmology and geography intersect

 When we put cosmology and geography together, we start moving in a straight line toward the gospel.
 This is because the intersection between cosmology and geography is kingdom.
 Cosmology is about the order and running of the world.
 Who is ruling?
 Geography is about the division and features of the world.
 Where are they are ruling?
 (We’ll get to the question of people—whom are they ruling over—in due course.)